 Stay Healthy for Spring 2021

 The health and safety of our UNT community is our top priority.
 Please keep in mind the CDC-recommended public health strategies, including wearing your face mask, staying socially distanced, and avoiding nonessential indoor spaces and crowded outdoor venues, among others.
+Our guidelines are not changing at this time, and UNT does expect students, faculty and staff to continue to comply with our safety measures, so that we can hold our face-to-face classes and other events safely.

 All faculty, staff and students are strongly encouraged to get a COVID-19 test and to self-monitor for 14 days before coming to campus.
 Use the self-monitoring form as a guide.
 COVID-19 testing is provided to UNT community members by: